Former NFL Player Tim Green Has A New Opponent — ALS

 The history certainly includes family.
 Tim and his wife Illyssa have been married for 29 years.
 They have five kids — all with first names starting with "T" — that's Illyssa's doing, Tim says.
 And the family is incredibly close.
 Literally.

 "My brother lives on the same lane as us.
-I'm their neighbor," Troy says, adding, "my little sister's at school, my little brother lives here and then my older sister lives the furthest away.
-She's about a three minute drive."
+I'm their neighbor," Troy says, adding, "My little sister's at school, my little brother lives here and then my older sister lives the furthest away.
+She's about a three-minute drive."

 "We're going to reel her in," Tim laughs.